A reflection on Luke 16:19-31

 On Dives and Abraham’s Bosom

-In the poetic reflection below, “the rich man” is interchangeably referred to as “dives” (of popular English tradition) and “plousios” (the original Greek word in the text).
+In the poetic reflection below, “the rich man” is interchangeably referred to as “Dives” (of popular English tradition) and “plousios” (the original Greek word in the text).
 The pronunciation of “plousios” can be heard by clicking the phonetics button here.
 The Merriam-Webster Dictionary recognizes that the Latin word dives, taken from the Vulgate, is “misunderstood as a proper name in Luke 16:19.”
 In carols and hymns, Dives appears as a named character opposite Lazarus.
-English lyricists pronounce the word dīvēs (die-vees), but in ecclesiastical Latin, the word is pronounced dēves (dee-ves).
-Since dives is not a proper name, it is not capitalized in this poem unless it begins a verse.
+English lyricists pronounce the word dīvēs (die-vees), but in ecclesiastical Latin, it is pronounced dēves (dee-ves).

 As for Abraham’s “bosom” or “side,” the Greek word appears twice: first in the singular (kolpos in Luke 16:22) and second in the plural (kolpois in Luke 16:23).
 The primary meaning of the word includes both “bosom” and the “overhanging fold of a garment.”
 Some translators also speak of the “lap of Abraham.”
 To be in Abraham’s bosom is to be enfolded in his garments.
 Although it is possible that the singular and plural forms of kolpos both refer to one “bosom,” the translation of “fold” and “folds” also suits the context well.
 In Jewish and New Testament writings, the “bosom of Abraham” refers to the abode of the righteous or paradise.